 Transcript of Credits-At the close of the second semester the Institute will supply the student with a copy of the credits earned during that school year.
-A charge of \$1.00 will be made for subsequent transcripts of credits.
+A graduate is given a complete record of his credits.
+A charge of \$1.00 is made for subsequent transcripts of more than one year's work; \$.50, for a year or less.